Rafaelle Souza

-Rafaelle Leone Carvalho Souza (/hɑːfɑːˈɛli/ hah-fah-ELL-ee; born 18 June 1991) is a Brazilian professional footballer who plays as a defender or midfielder for Orlando Pride in the National Women's Soccer League and captains the Brazil national team.
+Rafaelle Leone Carvalho Souza (/hɑːfɑːˈɛli/ hah-fah-ELL-ee; born 18 June 1991) is a Brazilian professional footballer who plays as a defender or midfielder for Orlando Pride in the National Women's Soccer League and the Brazil women's national football team.

 Souza previously played for the University of Mississippi during her college soccer career in the United States and has played professionally for Houston Dash, Sao Francisco, America Miniero, Changchun Zhuoyue, Palmeiras and Arsenal.

 Club career

 In January 2014, Souza was picked in the second round of the 2014 NWSL College Draft by expansion team Houston Dash.
 After playing one season, she was waived by Houston Dash, but FC Kansas City acquired her rights the following week.
 In March 2015, Kansas City announced that Souza would not play in the 2015 National Women's Soccer League season as she was in training with her national team Brazil.

 Souza signed with Changchun Zhuoyue of the Chinese Women's Super League in 2016, one of three Brazilian players to do so with Raquel and Darlene.
 Terms of the deals were not released, but in an interview with Globo Esporte, Souza said the pay was considerably more than she could make in Brazil.
 In 2017, fellow Brazilian national team player Cristiane would join her at Changchun Zhuoyue.

 In 2022, Souza joined Arsenal on a free transfer from Changchun Zhuoyue.
 She was the first Brazilian to play for Arsenal W.F.C.

 On 3 July 2023, it was announced that Souza had signed a two-and-a-half-year contract with Orlando Pride of the National Women's Soccer League, joining the team following the conclusion of the 2023 FIFA Women's World Cup.
 In January 2024, Souza acquired a U.S. green card meaning she would no longer occupy an international roster spot.